 This community event, held in February and hosted by the DSPA, serves to support our library.
 The whole community gathers on campus to enjoy freshly-baked donuts, barista-hosted coffee, and refreshments and to enjoy a fun raffle.

 8th Grade VS. Faculty Kickball Game

-Waves of blue and yellow glistened across Mustang Meadow as 8th grade competes against faculty and staff in the nostalgic student vs. faculty kickball game.
-This is a community-wide event much loved by all!
+The Mustang Meadow is filled with blue and yellow waves as the 8th-grade students compete against the faculty and staff in a kickball game.
+This nostalgic student vs. faculty match is a community-wide event that is cherished by all!

 Donut Day brings Episcopal Day's families, students, faculty, and staff together in a spirit of community, friendship, and fun.

 Episcopal Day On Ice brings over 1,200 skaters for 6 hours of free skating to San Mateo's Ice Rink in Central Park.